Deaf rescue dog learns sign language for new home

 When RPSCA staff found the Staffordshire bull terrier had lost his hearing from an infection, they were "incredibly sad" and set about teaching him a new way to understand commands.

-So far, he's learning the signs for "good boy", "go for a walk" and "go wee".
+So far, the seven-year-old is learning the signs for "good boy", "go for a walk" and "go wee".

-Sally Humphries, of Llys Nini Animal Centre, Swansea, said: "Most dogs are more in tune with our body language than our constant chitter chatter so it's not that tricky for a deaf dog to learn."